GavinKenna/tullamoreqa/README.md

   For this you will need Docker installed.

-  To run the full Integration Test suite (and bring up the Postgres Docker Container), Checkstyle and Javadocs, execute the validate.sh script:
+  To run the full Integration Test suite (and bring up the Postgres Docker Container), Checkstyle, Cobertura and Javadocs, execute the validate.sh script:

   `$ ./validate.sh`